gocardsyum16/college-football-dashboard/README.md

 ## Screenshots

 Dashboard screenshots are included with the assignment submission.
+GitHub won't let me upload the screenshots dircetly here for some reason.